hsfl/cosmos-docs/index.md

 ## What Now?

-{% include important.html content="Before doing anything, make sure to review the [safety procedures](pages/safety-procedures.html) for working with the hardware." %}

 If you are just getting started with COSMOS, you should definitely check out the _Getting Started_ set of tutorials over on the sidebar.